Bridging Fairness and Explainability: Can Input-Based Explanations Promote Fairness in Hate Speech Detection?: Experimental Setup

 For both types of metrics, higher scores indicate more bias in model predictions.
 It is worth noting that individual unfairness can be evaluated at the level of each example, whereas group fairness metrics are defined over sets of validation or test examples.
 To compute the fairness metrics, we randomly sample a subset of examples for each bias type such that each social group contributes an equal number of examples.
 Further details on test set sampling are provided in Appendix~\ref{appendix: experimental details}.

-\paragraph{Explanation Methods} We employ 14 variants of commonly used input-based post-hoc explanation methods, covering diverse methodological categories: Attention~\citep{attention}, Attention rollout (Attn rollout,~\citealp{abnar-zuidema-2020-quantifying}), Attention flow (Attn flow,~\citealp{abnar-zuidema-2020-quantifying}), Gradient (Grad, ~\citealp{simonyan-etal-2014}), Input x Gradient (IxG, ~\citealp{kindermans-etal-2016}), Integrated Gradients (IntGrad, ~\citealp{Sundararajan-2017-IntegratedGrad}), Occlusion~\citep{occlusion}, DeepLift~\citep{shrikumar2017learning}, and KernelSHAP~\citep{Lundberg-2017-SHAP}.
+\paragraph{Explanation Methods} We employ 16 variants of commonly used input-based post-hoc explanation methods, selected to represent a diverse range of methodological categories: Attention~\citep{attention}, Attention rollout (Attn rollout,~\citealp{abnar-zuidema-2020-quantifying}), Attention flow (Attn flow,~\citealp{abnar-zuidema-2020-quantifying}), Gradient (Grad, ~\citealp{simonyan-etal-2014}), Input x Gradient (IxG,~\citealp{kindermans-etal-2016}), Integrated Gradients (IntGrad, ~\citealp{Sundararajan-2017-IntegratedGrad}), Occlusion~\citep{occlusion}, DeepLift~\citep{shrikumar2017learning}, KernelSHAP~\citep{Lundberg-2017-SHAP}, DecompX~\citep{modarressi-etal-2023-decompx}, and Progressive Inference (ProgInfer,~\citealp{pmlr-v235-kariyappa24a})\footnote{We apply DecompX only to encoder-only models and Progressive Inference only to decoder-only models, following the setups of the original papers.}.
 For methods that attribute predictions to embeddings, we aggregate attribution scores into a single feature importance value using either the mean or the L2 norm.
 For Occlusion, we additionally report results obtained by taking the absolute value of each attribution score prior to computing sensitive token reliance scores (denoted as Occlusion abs).
-We also study rationales generated by LLMs and find that these rationales are not as reliable as input-based explanations in detecting bias (Section \ref{sec:llm}).
+The time and GPU memory costs for each method are shown in Appendix~\ref{appendix:explanation-efficiency}.
+We also study rationales generated by LLMs and find that they are not as reliable as input-based explanations in detecting bias (Section \ref{sec:llm}).